cohesion/cohesion-docs/docs/di.rst

 Creating a Service
 ------------------

-created the Service constructor uses the Data Access Factory to create a DAO for that Service.
-For example, the UserService should only ever use the UserDAO and shouldn't have access to any other DAOs therefore when you create a UserService it will set the object parameter ``dao`` to an instance of the UserDAO.
+The Service Factory is used to create instances of services for your application to use.
+It makes sure that the service knows who the current user is and passes in the application configuration.
+When a service is created the Service constructor uses the Data Access Factory to create a DAO for that Service.
+For example, the ``UserService`` should only ever use the ``UserDAO`` and shouldn't have access to any other DAOs therefore when you create a ``UserService`` it will set the object parameter ``dao`` to an instance of the ``UserDAO``.

 Creating DAOs